Neder-Over-Heembeek: 15th–18th centuries

+19th century and later

 In 1814, the two parishes of Lower and Upper Heembeek were finally merged into one parish when the first municipality did appear in 1813, but instead of taking back the older name Heembeek, the two adjectives were kept to preserve the identity of the two parishes.

-In 1921, the annexation of the former Brabantian municipalities of Haren, Laken and Neder-Over-Heembeek to Brussels took place tripling the size of the Belgian capital to its present-day extent.
+In 1921, the former Brabantian municipalities of Haren, Laken and Neder-Over-Heembeek were annexed by the City of Brussels, tripling the size of the Belgian capital to its present-day extent.

-Today, now as a part of in the City of Brussels, "Heembeek" is frequently used to name various civil and commercial services located in that area (such as transportation stops, or a school), ignoring the historic distinction of parishes.
+Nowadays, as a part of the City of Brussels, "Heembeek" is frequently used to name various civil and commercial services located in that area (such as transportation stops, or a school), ignoring the historic distinction of parishes.

 Jan van Helmont and alchemy

 In 1618 or thereabouts, a most curious incident changed the course of scientific history here.
 In a farm near the church lived the local medic, one Jan van Helmont, a follower of the teachings of Paracelsus.
 His son Mercurius, a close friend, tutor and collaborator of Leibniz, records that one evening, a stranger knocked at the door and was admitted.
-The two men talked late into the night about alchemy, and on leaving, the stranger left van Helmont with some unusual powder: he immediately mixed it with eight ounces of mercury, sealed in a clay crucible which was heated over the fire for twenty minutes, and broke the pot - to find eight ounces of gold.
-There are some suggestions that this visitor may have been a researcher who had had a significant hand in events leading up to the execution of the Counts of Egmont and Hoorne for heresy in 1568.
+The two men talked late into the night about alchemy, and on leaving, the stranger left van Helmont with some unusual powder.
+He immediately mixed it with eight ounces of mercury, sealed in a clay crucible, which was heated over the fire for twenty minutes, and broke the pot, to find eight ounces of gold.
+There are some suggestions that this visitor may have been a researcher who had had a significant hand in events leading up to the execution of the Counts of Egmont and Horn for heresy in 1568.
 This opened van Helmont's eyes to the possibility of scientific process, and he went on to become one of the founding fathers of modern chemistry.

 In 1843, the same farm became the residence of Count Gioacchino Pecci, the Papal Nuncio, who showed a more than passing interest in searching the place from top to bottom.
 Count Pecci became Pope Leo XIII in 1878.